Planarity, duality and Laplacian congruence: Properties II , VIII and IX

 it is easy to deduce that the groups generated by the rows of $F(M)$ and $N_{V_{0}}(\vec{G})$ are orthogonal complements in the free abelian group $\mathbb{Z}^{E(G)}$.
 That is, the rows of $F(M)$ generate the cycle group (also called the lattice of integral flows) of $G$.
 The fact that the rows of $F(M)$ represent a basis of the cycle group implies directly that $F(M)F(M)^{T}$ is a Gram matrix for the lattice of integral flows of $G$, as mentioned by Godsil and Royle \cite[Chapter 14]{GR}.

 Each row of $F(M)$ has precisely one nonzero entry from $I^{\prime}$, so each row of $F(M)$ corresponds to a circuit of $G$ that includes precisely one edge outside $M$.
 That is, the rows of $F(M)$ represent the \emph{fundamental circuits} of $G$ with respect to $M$.
 The observation of the preceding paragraph -- that the cycle group of $G$ is generated by the fundamental circuits with respect to $M$, for every maximal forest $M$ -- is a well-known elementary property of the fundamental circuits.
-In textbooks of combinatorics like \cite{B, O}, this elementary property of fundamental circuits is often stated only for cycle spaces defined over fields; but as noted above it is easy to deduce the integral version, because of the $I$ and $-I'$ blocks in the matrices.
-The statement over $\mathbb{Z}$ is more common in textbooks of algebraic topology, like \cite{M}.
-The statement over $\mathbb{Z}$ is also discussed by Bacher, de la Harpe and Nagnibeda \cite[Lemma 2]{BHN}.
+In textbooks of graph theory or matroid theory like \cite{B} or \cite{O}, this elementary property of fundamental circuits is often stated only for cycle spaces defined over fields; but as noted above it is easy to deduce the integral version, because of the $I$ and $-I'$ blocks in the matrices.
+The statement over $\mathbb{Z}$ is more common in textbooks of algebraic topology, like \cite{M}; it is also discussed by Bacher, de la Harpe and Nagnibeda \cite[Lemma 2]{BHN}.

 The same cycle group is generated by the rows of $F(M)$, independent of the choices of $M$ and $V_0$.
 We deduce property VIII$^{\ast}$: All of the $F(M)$ matrices associated with $\vec{G}$ are strictly row equivalent over $\mathbb{Z}$.